ByLaws - Table of Contents

 Section 3.
 Good Standing

-All active members in “good standing” shall be defined as those members who have paid current club dues and are members in good standing of the AMA.
+All active members in “good standing” shall be defined as those members who have paid current club dues and are members in good standing of the AMA, have registered and have current FAA registration, and have successfully completed the FAA TRUST test.
 Only after the mandatory probation period of one year is surpassed, shall they have voting rights and be eligible to hold club office.

 ARTICLE XVI - Resignation, Termination, Disciplinary Action, Expulsion and Reinstatement of Membership